AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/install-package.md

 >[!WARNING]
 >
 >If your project contains the `ece-tools` package, you can skip the following upgrade.
-To verify, retrieve the Commerce version using the `php vendor/bin/ece-tools -V` command at your local project root directory.
+To verify, retrieve the [!DNL Commerce] version using the `php vendor/bin/ece-tools -V` command at your local project root directory.

 This project upgrade process requires you to update the `magento/magento-cloud-metapackage` version constraint in the `composer.json` file at the root directory.
 This constraint enables updates for Adobe Commerce on cloud infrastructure metapackages—including removing deprecated packages—without upgrading your current Adobe Commerce version.